For a century a series of hotels stood on the downtown block bounded by 3rd and 4th streets and Main and Houston streets.

 Tillar’s new hotel would be even grander than the Delaware, stretching the length of 4th Street between Main and Houston streets.
 Benjamin Tillar named his hotel “Westbrook” after his father, J. T. Westbrook Tillar.

-At the right edge of the postcard at Main and 3rd can be seen the little Jett Building (1902), Fort Worth headquarters of Northern Texas Traction.
-The Jett Building—with its Chisholm Trail mural—can be seen in the recent photo of Sundance Square Plaza at the top of the post.
+At the right edge of the postcard at Main and 3rd can be seen the little building at 400 Main Street (1902), Fort Worth headquarters of Northern Texas Traction Company.
+The building—with its Chisholm Trail mural—can be seen in the recent photo of Sundance Square Plaza at the top of the post.

 The Westbrook opened on December 15, 1910.
 Clip is from the December 16 Star-Telegram.

 Photo from University of North Texas Libraries.

 The new hotel, especially the lobby, was luxurious.

 As a centerpiece in the lobby Benjamin Tillar placed the Golden Goddess, a large golden statue that he had brought from Italy in 1909.
 The Golden Goddess is a minimally dressed woman who holds a torch over her head.
 When the hotel opened she quickly reigned as queen of the lobby.